mandibuswell/rhpam-rhdm-workshop-v1m2-guides/run-full-process-v2.md

 ![m2p6i19_FinishProcess]({% image_path m2p6i19_FinishProcess.png %})

 - Run a couple more process instances with different values to test, for example, the functionality of the Automated Approval Rules.
+- Once you are done, please go ahead an mark this exercise as complete in the google sheet.